-What is Pinterest marketing, and how can it help me grow my small business?
+What is the best Pinterest marketing strategy, and how can it help me grow my small business?
 This is the question that I am going to be covering today.

-I am going to explain how a Pinterest marketing strategy can benefit your small business this year and every year moving forward.
+I am going to explain how a Pinterest marketing strategy can benefit your small business, what’s vital for this year, and leading into every year moving forward.